 Back then, NOBLE&STYLE was just an idea, it didn't even have a name.
 But the pandemic has been an accelerant on everything from e-commerce to online learning and healthcare.
 What might have typically taken years to bring to life was suddenly CLY's number one priority.
 “We started brainstorming and outlining the idea more and more and with time put together a team spread across all of Europe.”
 The topics Raffaele envisioned exploring — quality over quantity, responsible and thoughtful brands, and well-made products — spoke to the Zeitgeist.
 Perhaps most important of all, he says, “Being online had never felt more relevant than during this pandemic.”

 In a short time, NOBLE&STYLE has gained a growing readership and Raffaele receives regular praise and feedback.
-Now that restrictions in Germany have eased, CLY has resumed regular business to a degree incorporating digital events and is continuing to find new ways to reinvent itself as circumstances change.
+Now, CLY has resumed regular business to a degree incorporating digital events and is continuing to find new ways to reinvent itself as circumstances change.
 This leaves Raffaele at the helm of not one but two firms.
 However, he's not alone, “my business partner Dimitrios Zales is currently handling CLY’s main daily business, which gives me more time to take care of NOBLE&STYLE and build the identity of the site.”

 On top of running two businesses, Raffaele spent the beginning of the pandemic fulfilling a dream that dated back much further than the inception of NOBLE&STYLE.
 He earned a boat driving licence.
 He says the lessons he received in knots and navigation translate into life lessons too.
 Keeping a boat afloat and on course is a good metaphor for managing life's choppy waters.